Home > Tool Steel Catalog > M2 Tool Steel

 The quenching medium can be air, oil, or salt.
 Oil quenching works well for M2 steel parts with a cross-section of up to about 1 to 1.5 inches (25-38 mm).
 The martensitic transformation begins at about 316°C (600°F) and is completed at about 93°C (200°F).
 We recommend cooling M2 parts to approximately 65°C (150°F) after quenching, then proceeding to the next step of tempering.

-Tempering is performed after quenching M2 high-speed steel to relieve internal stresses, improve toughness, and promote secondary hardness.
+Tempering is performed on M2 high-speed steel after quenching to relieve internal stresses, enhance toughness, and promote secondary hardness.
 This involves reheating the steel to an intermediate temperature below its critical transformation temperature.

-M2 high-speed tool steel requires 2 to 4 tempering cycles at a temperature of no less than 540°C (1000°F), typically 3 cycles.
+M2 high-speed tool steel requires 2 to 4 tempering cycles at a temperature of at least 540°C (1000°F), typically 3 cycles.

 For example, after austenitizing at 1230°C (2250°F), the first tempering cycle is performed at 565°C (1050°F), followed by the second at 550°C (1025°F), and the third at 540°C (1000°F).